aces/Loris/modules/brainbrowser/README.md

 ## Purpose

-Brainbrowser is intended to allow users to visualize candidate scan session MINC volumes collected for a study.
+Brainbrowser allows visualization and navigation of the MINC images of a candidate's session, accessible from the Imaging Browser module.

 ## Intended Users

 The two primary types of users are:
-- Imaging specialists doing online QC
+- Imaging specialists doing online quality control (QC)
 - Project radiologists reporting incidental findings.

 ## Scope

-Brainbrowser allows navigating volumes in sagittal, coronal, and transverse slices.
-Multiple volumes can be displayed simultaneously and coordinates synchronized across the multiple volumes, if desired.
-Image brightness and intensity can be set by the user.
+Brainbrowser allows visualization of MINC images directly within its browser.
-A `Play` button is also available to make feasible the navigation through the time dimension of a 4-Dimensional image (such as resting state fMRI scan).
+The user can navigate those images with sagittal, coronal, and transverse slices displayed.
+In addition, a `Play` button is also available to make feasible the navigation through the time dimension of a 4-Dimensional image (such as resting state fMRI scans).
+Multiple volumes can be displayed simultaneously with the possibility to synchronize the coordinates across the different volumes when moving the cursor across any one of them.
+Image brightness and intensity can be adjusted by the user.
-A measurement tool is also available allowing radiologist to report measurements of an incidental finding.
+Finally, a measurement tool is also available allowing radiologists to report measurements on an incidental finding.

 ## Permissions

-Since Brainbrowser is accessible from Imaging Browser, its permissions are directly linked to those of Imaging Browser.
+Since Brainbrowser is accessible from the Imaging Browser, its permissions are directly linked to those of the Imaging Browser module.
 Please consult the Imaging Browser [Permissions](https://github.com/aces/Loris/blob/minor/modules/imaging_browser/README.md#imaging_browser_perm_link) for access details.